talanayush/ChatBite/README.md

 * **Real-Time Updates:** Periodic re-scraping or streaming updates for menu changes.
 * **Multimodal Search:** Integrate images of dishes for richer interaction.

 ---

-## 📄 License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.

----